 This policy applies to all employees in countries where collective bargaining agreements, workers' councils, or other legally recognized forms of employee representation are established.
-While the policy focuses on formal mechanisms, 74Software also strives to promote open communication and feedback channels across all its global operations, regardless of formal representation structures nmes are implements a comprehensive range yee engagement initiatives designed to foster logue and establish strong communication channels across its global operations.
-These initiatives are tailored to local contexts and legal requirements, ensuring that employees across different regions have accessible platforms for meaningful engagement
+While the policy focuses on formal mechanisms, 74Software also strives to promote open communication and feedback channels across all its global operations, regardless of formal representation structures.

-The implementation and maintenance of this policy are the responsibility of the local Human Resources (HR) teams within each 74Software entity, under the strategic guidance and oversight of the Heads of HR for Axway and SBS.
+The implementation and maintenance of this policy are the responsibility of the local Human Resources (HR) teams within each 74Software entity, under the strategic guidance and oversight of the EVP People & Culture.
 The Global Employee Relations team provides overall guidance, ensures consistency in application, and supports local HR teams in fostering effective social dialogue.